kongjun18/nvim-config/README.md

 5. I can't start vim after installation.

      Don't panic, open task manager, you can see many Git processes, which indicates Vim is installing plugins.
 If the networking is working correctly, you just need to wait 3 minutes.

+6. tag jump mappings not to work.

+    Please ensure gtags is in PATH and pygments is installed.
+If it still have problems, set `$GTAGSCONF` variable in init.vim using the following comamnds:

+    ```vim
+    let $GTAGSCONF = 'path/to/gtags.conf'
+    ```

+    In Windows, gtags.conf is placed in `gtags-installation-path\gtags\share\gtags`;In UNIX, gtags.conf is placed in `/usr/local/share/gtags`.

 # Thanks